-There’s no denying that Marina Bay isn’t just one of the best places to stay in Singapore, but in all of Asia.
+There’s no denying that Marina Bay isn’t just one of the top-rated places to stay in Singapore, but in all of Asia.
 Well, at least if you’re not travelling on a budget.

 Walking around Marina Bay has luxury written all over it.
 From the soaking in incredible evening views of the central business district to catching the dancing lights of Gardens at the Bay at nightfall, this area is truly a remarkable slice of urban ingenuity and is one of the world’s great triumphs of urban design.

 More importantly for travellers, the area also plays hosts to many of Singapore’s most luxurious hotels, none more famous than the distinctive Marina Bay Sands.